Tamim Chowdhury

-History
+Early life and education

 He was born on 25 July 1986 in Sylhet, Bangladesh.
 Chowdhury was formerly a resident of Windsor, Ontario, Canada.
 He attended J.L.
 Forster Secondary School in Windsor.
 He competed for the school in a variety of track and field activities in 2004.
 He graduated from the University of Windsor in Spring 2011, with an honours degree in chemistry.

 Amarnath Amarasingam, Post-Doctoral Fellow with the Resilience Research Centre at Dalhousie University, said of Chowdhury's time in Windsor, "There were a few [people] who knew him from the mosque and from the social circles" and "He was a shy, skinny kid."

-The Windsor Islamic Association (WIA) commented, "We can confirm that Tamim Chowdhury was from Windsor, though he was not a well-known individual in the community," WIA spokesperson Lina Chaker said.
+A spokesperson for the Windsor Islamic Association (WIA) commented, "We can confirm that Tamim Chowdhury was from Windsor, though he was not a well-known individual in the community."

 Islamic State

 He may have travelled to Syria at some point in 2012–13.
 He returned to Bangladesh sometime afterwards.
 He was described as the "prime architect" and "one of the masterminds" of the July 2016 Dhaka attack.

-Bounty

 On 2 August 2016, it was reported that the Bangladeshi police had offered a reward of 200,000 Bangladeshi taka ($2,500) for information leading to his capture.

-Death

 Three militants, including Chowdhury, were killed during a joint forces raid at a house in Narayanganj Sadar Upazila on 27 August 2016.
 Monirul Islam, chief of Dhaka Metropolitan Police counter-terrorism unit, confirmed his death in an announcement reported in the Bangladeshi newspaper.